Water Protection Program

 Volunteer data will be used to inform and educate Missouri citizens, establish baseline data on rarely sampled streams, locate emerging water quality problems and identify long term trends in stream conditions.
 Highly trained volunteers will collect data that may supplement agency-collected data.

 Congratulations Stream Team Volunteer Water Quality Monitoring!
 You are now on the map!
 Follow this link to the Interactive Map showing monitoring sites for the Volunteer Water Quality Monitors.
-Sites are being updated regularly, so check back often.
+Sites are updated quarterly.
+For questions on specific sites contact the Stream Team Volunteer Water Quality Monitoring Program.

 Volunteer Water Quality Monitoring Workshops